-MySQL server plugins can be written in C or C++ (or another language that can use C calling conventions).
-If you write a C++ plugin, one C++ feature that you should not use is nonconstant variables to initialize global structures.
+MySQL server plugins must be compiled as C++ code.
+One C++ feature that you should not use is nonconstant variables to initialize global structures.
 Members of structures such as the st_mysql_plugin structure should be initialized only with constant variables.
 The simple_parser descriptor shown earlier is permissible in a C++ plugin because it satisfies that requirement: